1. Bio-inspired homogeneous catalytic reactions

 Lisa Roy*.
 ChemPlusChem 2019, 84, 893

-Non-covalent interactions like π-π interaction, hydrogen bonding, C-H-π interactions, O-H-X interactions, synergistic hydrogen bonding and π conjugation are important physical properties which guide catalysis in small molecules, self-assembly of supramolecules, helical aggregations etc. We utilize theoretical analysis to identify them in potential candidates and predict new molecule and material formation.
-Our in-silico studies are relevant in the fields of opto-electronics, nanotechnology, medicinal chemistry etc.
+Non-covalent interactions like π-π interaction, hydrogen bonding, C-H-π interactions, O-H-X interactions, synergistic hydrogen bonding and π conjugation are important physical properties which guide catalysis in small molecules, self-assembly of supramolecules, helical aggregations etc. We utilize theoretical analysis to identify them in potential candidates and predict new reaction mechanisms.
+Our in-silico studies are relevant in the fields of asymmetric synthesis, electrochemical synthesis and photo-redox catalysis etc.

 Small molecules play impactful roles in various metabolic